koreader/koreader/README.md

 ========

 Instructions about how to get and compile the source are intended for a \*nix OS.
-Windows users are suggested to develop in a Linux VM or use andLinux, Wubi.
+Windows users are suggested to develop in a [Linux VM](http://www.howtogeek.com/howto/11287/how-to-run-ubuntu-in-windows-7-with-vmware-player/) or use Wubi.

-To get and compile the source you must have `patch`, `wget`, `unzip`, `git`, `autoconf` and `cmake` installed.
+To get and compile the source you must have `patch`, `wget`, `unzip`, `git`, `autoconf`, `subversion` and `cmake` installed.
 Version of autoconf need to be greater than 2.64.

 Ubuntu users may need to run:
 ```